Director: Ezra Stone

 Production #: 1518

-“Time Merchant” should be commended for revisiting the Lost in Space pilot (i.e. “The Reluctant Stowaway”) in a relatively serious and thought-provoking manner.
-Especially worth praising are the performances of Guy Williams, Billy Mumy, and Jonathan Harris, which reinforce the sense of urgency felt by all main characters.
+“Time Merchant” should be commended for revisiting the Lost in Space pilot in a thoughtful manner.
+Also topnotch are the performances of Guy Williams, Billy Mumy, and Jonathan Harris, who reinforce the urgency felt by all main characters.

-“Time Merchant” benefits (perhaps appropriately) from a swift and captivating approach to pacing.
-Specifically, Bob and Wanda Duncan’s narrative maintains a balance between Dr. Smith’s situation on Earth and the less immediate conflict involving Dr. Chronos and the Robinsons, thereby resulting in a suspenseful and exciting atmosphere from start to finish—much in contrast to those Lost in Space episodes that employ tedious amounts of filler to compensate for a lack of substance.
+“Time Merchant” deserves praise for its swift pacing and high-stakes narrative.
+Specifically, this episode maintains a clever balance between Dr. Smith’s situation on Earth and the less immediate conflict involving Dr. Chronos and the Robinsons, resulting in a suspenseful and exciting atmosphere from start to finish.

-Upon being informed of Dr. Smith’s “prediction” concerning eventual mission failure, General Squires (Byron Morrow) responds in a lackadaisical and therefore unrealistic fashion.
-Notably, Squires fails to delay the Jupiter 2 launch after learning of Zachary’s elaborate “threats” against said mission—a logical inconsistency that detracts from the realism of an already fantastic set of circumstances.
+Upon being informed of Dr. Smith’s “prediction” about the Alpha Centauri mission, General Squires (Byron Morrow) fails to respond in a realistic fashion.
+Notably, Squires never considers whether to abort, let alone delay, the Jupiter 2 launch after learning of Dr. Smith’s elaborate “threats” against the mission—a bizarre oversight from an astute, decorated military man.

-Also problematic are certain continuity flaws (e.g. the Robot’s location immediately prior to liftoff), which, though partially unavoidable, weaken the connection between “Time Merchant” and “The Reluctant Stowaway.”
+This episode may likewise evoke criticism for its continuity flaws, which, though partially unavoidable, weaken the connection between “Time Merchant” and “The Reluctant Stowaway.”

 Operating on the premise that everything happens for a reason, “Time Merchant” teaches a valuable lesson about the dangers of obsessive counterfactual thinking.
 As evidenced by Dr. Smith’s timeline tampering, for example, dwelling on past mistakes for non-constructive purposes can actually compound rather than alleviate one’s misery—an ironic truth that all viewers would be wise to consider.

-Despite retconning many aspects of the episode that inspired it, “Time Merchant” is an entertaining sequel/sidequel to “The Reluctant Stowaway.”
+Despite retconning many aspects of the first episode, “Time Merchant” is an entertaining sequel/sidequel to “The Reluctant Stowaway.”
 Fans of the inaugural Lost in Space season will thus enjoy this offering, which contains a clever tribute to the series premiere.

 Overall Quality: 7/10